-- Employees must work in an area of campus where a Cornell parking permit is required.
+- Group members must work in an area of campus where a Cornell parking permit is required.
 Campus residents are not eligible for the RideShare program.

-- Request occasional-use permits within distribution periods: July – December; January – June.
+- The group may request occasional-use permits within distribution periods: July – December; January – June.

-- RideShare group members must register their personal vehicles with the university, and keep the information current at all times.
+- Group members must register their personal vehicles with the university, and keep the information current at all times.